LuckyJimJD/CivilProcedure/_outlines/Choice_of_Law.md

 - Substantive issue: What duty of care Erie owed to Tompkins.
   - Erie: Under PA law, as declared in decisions of the PA Supreme Court, Tompkins was a trespasser to whom Erie was not liable.
-  - Tompkins: Under _Swift_, the federal court is not bound by PA state court decisions and under the general common law, Erie was liable for negligence.
+  - Tompkins: Under _Swift,_ the federal court is not bound by PA state court decisions and under the general common law, Erie was liable for negligence.
     - Tompkins also disputed that the PA Supreme Court actually supported Erie's position.
 - Procedural issue: Whether federal court may apply "general" common law, or must follow Pennsylvania common law.